-You told us the challenges you face with existing en-suite door.
-We listened and over the course of 18 months followed a rigorous design process to deliver an award-winning en-suite door that makes your ward safer.
+You told us the challenges you face with an existing en-suite door.
+We listened, and over 18 months, we followed a rigorous design process to deliver an award-winning en-suite door that makes your ward safer.

 Involving more than 120 individuals across 20 NHS and private care providers, we utilised our Voice of Customer (VOC) approach at each stage of the 6-step process.

 The result is an award-winning en-suite door that seamlessly balances safety, practicality, dignity, and cost – and which the Design in Mental Health Network judges commended as “lifesaving”.

 We followed our philosophy that good design starts with conversation and observation, and asked you to explain your issues with existing en-suite doors at DIMHN 2016.
 Speaking to nurses and ward managers, as well as clinical directors and safety officers, you told us that existing options such as sliding doors offered multiple ligature opportunities.

 From this, we developed our first key design insight – that two hard surfaces create a ligature point.

 We also carried out research in live-ward environments.
 By watching you in action, we quickly uncovered the main challenges that existing options presented, such as the risk of weaponisation, limited observation, ligature risks, and nuisance.

 Gathering feedback from clinicians, clinical directors, estates, and capital teams highlighted the conflicting safety, maintenance, and clinical needs.
 For example, clinicians voiced concern about the safety and day-to-day practicality of the product.
 Estates and capital teams commented that the door needed to be durable and cost-effective to replace.